 We would advise you to choose this course if you tick the following boxes:

-- You’re willing to complete the technical courses side-by-side or before applying for the technical writer job.
+- Complete the technical courses side-by-side or before applying for the technical writer job

 Duration: 6 weeks